micro-api/micro-api/README.md

 Do not use this media type if:

 - Your API requires polymorphism.
-Micro Media Type strictly disallows this.
+Micro API strictly disallows this.
 - Your entities do not have unique IDs.
 This shouldn't be too much of a burden.

 ## Suggestions on Implementation

 Feel free to ignore this section, it is only meant to provide hints on how one might implement common features.
-Micro Media Type does not dictate anything about pagination, filtering, limiting fields, sorting, because that is outside of its scope as a media type.
+Micro API does not dictate anything about pagination, filtering, limiting fields, sorting, because that is outside of its scope as a media type.
 The `@meta` object may contain hints on what queries may be appended to GET requests, such as filtering, pagination, fields, sorting, etc.

 There should be no negotiation of extensions, additional features must be additive and optional.